 In the manuscript which got reviewed, this fraction mimicked the escape from the sediment.
 However, in response to the first critical comment of reviewer 3 (K. Wallmann) which also addresses this point, we abandon the γH2S paramter (i.e. all H2S is oxidized) at least for oxic bottom waters.
 Instead, we introduce a new parameter to define the fraction of H2S that is precipitated as pyrite.

+I need to think about this.
+I favored this option from the beginning.
+But do not want to change things too much.

 Comment: